Personalized Hope Storybook — Make Her the Hero

 Can I create multiple stories for Hope with different themes?

 Absolutely!
 Many families create a collection of stories for Hope, exploring different adventures – from space exploration to underwater kingdoms.
-Each story lets Hope experience being the hero in new ways, which is wonderful for a child with optimistic qualities.
+Each story lets Hope experience being the hero in new ways, which is great for a child with optimistic qualities.

 Can I add Hope's photo to the storybook?